 “I’m going to have to ask my brother,” Emma said, her eyes sparkling, “what he did to deserve a kiss on the cheek.”
 Emma was also a contractor and had spent the afternoon helping them get the mansion ready for the party.

-“Only find me the perfect range on the first day we looked,” Gabbi replied.
-“He’s going to deliver it tomorrow.”
+“He helped me find the perfect range on the first day we looked,” Gabbi replied.
+“And he’s going to deliver it tomorrow.”

 “The perfect range?”
 Moira asked, looking over at Emma.
-“And how much did this perfect range cost?”
+“And how much does this perfect range cost?”

 Gabbi smiled.
 “So, how’s Jack?” she asked, hoping to change the subject.

 “He’s fine,” replied Moira, “and I think you just answered my question.”
 She looked at Emma and shook her head.
-“Hopefully, we’ll have enough left for a new refrigerator.”
+“Hopefully, we still have enough left for a new refrigerator.”

-“Not to mention those granite countertops,” Emma reminded her.
+“Not to mention those granite countertops,” Emma reminded them.